Home Help for families Information & advice Social care Seeking legal advice

 You may be entitled to free legal aid to help meet the costs of legal advice, family mediation and representation in court.
 Whether you are eligible for legal aid depends on your personal circumstances.
 A specialist solicitor will be able to advise you about this, or you could visit the government’s legal aid webpage for more information.

 If you are not eligible for legal aid, you may still be able to access free legal advice.
-We can put you in touch with solicitors that offer a free initial consultation and, where appropriate, may be able to work on a ‘no win, no fee’ agreement basis.
-This avoids added financial pressures to you at an already stressful time.
+Our helpline may be able to put you in touch with local advisers that can help.

 You may experience difficulties accessing services, such as short breaks or direct payments, or the local authority may try to withdraw or reduce a service.
 These decisions can normally be challenged using the local authority’s complaints procedure and if necessary through the Ombudsman.
 It can also help to involve your local councillor or your MP.